School-of-Code-HQ/recap_ui-ux_week-3/README.md

 Next week, we'll be delving into NodeJS, which allows us to run JavaScript outside the browser - exciting!

-To make sure you're ready to go for this, [click here](https://npm.github.io/installation-setup-docs/installing/using-a-node-version-manager.html).
+To make sure you're ready to go for this, install Node over the weekend.

-We'll be installing Node with a version manager.
+We'd recommending installing Node via a version manager.
 There are a lot of different versions of Node out there.
-A version manager will help you keep track of what version you are using and also make it easy to install new versions and switch between them.
-Use the link relevant to your operating system (for Mac and Linux, use the nvm link, and for Windows, use the nodist link).
-Use the readme/docs at the relevant link to install the relevant package.
+A version manager like NVM will help you keep track of what version you are using and also make it easy to install new versions and switch between them.
+[Click here](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) for a guide to installing Node via NVM for your relevant operating system.

 ## Recap tasks